lilab-bcb/cumulus/docs/starsolo.rst

       - Description
     * - output_folder
       - String
-      - Google Bucket URL of output directory.
+      - Google Bucket URI of output directory.
 Within it, each folder is for one sample in the input sample sheet.
+    * - starsoloLogs
+      - Array[File]
+      - Google Bucket URIs of STAR logs for each sample, respectively.
+This is the ``Log.out`` if running STAR locally, which is important for debugging.

 ----------------------------